py5coding/py5book/integrations/numpy.md

 This code is very similar to before, except that we are using numpy arrays instead of doing calculations on one number a time.

-We start by creating numpy arrays `angles` and `radii` that contain the all of the vertex angles and all of the vertex radii.
+We start by creating numpy arrays `angles` and `radii` that contain all of the vertex angles and all of the vertex radii.
 We do that with the numpy methods [arange()](https://numpy.org/doc/stable/reference/generated/numpy.arange.html#numpy-arange) and [linspace()](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html#numpy-linspace).